NewAlexandria/leadership_readme/wiki-best-practices.md

 Templates usually capture best-practices around a topic, so it’s good to get people to relate with those structures.

+#### Tech Docs

+Remember to include

+* Who uses this product/feature?

+* What does it do?

+* How does it fit in with other products and features that are made by the company?

+* What types of information will this product or feature need?
+Conceptual overviews, Task-based instructions, command or API references?

+* Does any other parts of the product require technical information to be authored, such as user interfaces, command interfaces, etc?

+* What formats would be useful for the information?
+Are there standards in place at this company already that can be followed?

+    You might have to contact an entirely different person in the company about this part - another technical writer, or user interface designer would be a good start.

 ### When to edit the Page, When to Comment

 Free free (anytime / future) to make direct additions to the page.
 I know there can be a tendency to think that someone else is the author or maintainer of a doc – and it feels polite to not change someone else’s work.
 What scales best, though, is when we all edit docs directly, and develop house-rules in the few occasions that an issue occurs.